dismad/zebraUtilities/README.md

 * txDetailsZebra.sh                          // Display info about any tx via Zebra
 * zebraPeers.sh                              // Display connected peers to your node
 * blockFoundSummaryZebra.sh                  // Display blocks and tx's as they are mined
+* listTXs.sh                                 // List all Tx's in any block interval
 ```

 ## DEV version